Radeon 400 series: Features

-New features
+The 400 series introduced the RX prefix, applied to cards capable of 1.5 TFlops of single-precision math and more than 80 GB/s of effective memory bandwidth (after accounting for memory compression); cards that don't meet these specifications have the prefix omitted.

-This series is based on the fourth generation GCN architecture.
-It includes new hardware schedulers, a new primitive discard accelerator, a new display controller, and an updated UVD that can decode HEVC at 4K resolutions at 60 frames per second with 10 bits per color channel.
+Polaris-based GPUs feature support for new hardware schedulers, a new primitive discard accelerator, a new display controller, and an updated UVD that can decode HEVC at 4K resolutions at 60 frames per second with 10 bits per color channel.
 On 8 December 2016, AMD released Crimson ReLive drivers (Version 16.12.1), which make GCN-GPUs support VP9 decode acceleration up to 4K@60 Hz and twinned with support for Dolby Vision and HDR10.

 Chips

 Polaris

 Polaris 10 features 2304 stream processors across 36 Compute Units (CUs), and supports up to 8GB of GDDR5 memory on a 256-bit memory interface.
 The GPU replaces the mid-range Tonga segment of the Radeon M300 line.
 According to AMD, their prime target with the design of Polaris was energy efficiency: Polaris 10 was initially planned to be a mid-range chip, to be featured in the RX 480, with a TDP of around 110-135W compared to its predecessor R9 380's 190W TDP.
 Despite this, the Polaris 10 chip is anticipated to run the latest DirectX 12 games "at a resolution of 1440p with a stable 60 frames per second."

 Polaris 11, on the other hand, is to succeed the "Curacao" GPU which powers various low-to-mid-range cards.
 It features 1024 stream processors over 16 CUs, coupled with up to 4GB of GDDR5 memory on a 128 bit memory interface.
 Polaris 11 has a TDP of 75W.